Will killings in Minneapolis force another US government shutdown?

 On Thursday, Tom Homan, the US border security chief, said immigration agents would shift their approach in Minnesota but vowed to maintain a continued presence in the state.

-Lawmakers in the Senate now have until midnight Friday (05:00 GMT on Saturday) to find a solution.
+Lawmakers in the Senate now have until midnight on Friday (05:00 GMT on Saturday) to find a solution.
 Here’s how we got here and what comes next:

 What’s in the legislation?